shenqildr/shenqildr.github.io/_pages/about.md

 # Research Interests
 My research interests include topics in machine learning.
-Most recently, I am interested in the explainability and safety of multi-modal foundation models and 3D point cloud processing. **We are looking for research interns to work together on the safety/robustness/explainability of foundation models.
-Please drop me an email if you are interested.**
+Most recently, I am interested in the explainability and safety of multi-modal foundation models and 3D point cloud processing. **We are looking for cooperation and research interns to work together on the safety/robustness/explainability of foundation models.
+Please drop me an email liudongrui@pjlab.org.cn if you are interested.**

 Publications
 ======